Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The talk-sing test is a simple way to tell how hard you’re exercising.
 If you can talk while exercising, you’re in a safe range.
 If you’re out of breath, slow down.
 If you can carry a tune, it’s time to pick up the pace.
 Walk up a hill.
 Increase the resistance on your stationary bike.
 Or swim faster.

-You may be told to plan your exercise for 1–2 hours after a meal.
+You may be told to plan your exercise for 1 to 2 hours after a meal.
 In most cases, you don’t need to eat while being active.
-If you take insulin or medication that can cause low blood sugar, test your blood sugar before exercising.
+If you take insulin or medicine that can cause low blood sugar, test your blood sugar before exercising.
 And carry a fast-acting sugar that will raise your blood sugar level quickly.
 This includes glucose tablets or hard candy.
 Use it if you feel low blood sugar symptoms.

 These tips can help you stay safe as you become fit:

 Exercise with a friend or carry a cell phone if you have one.